Murder of Lee Kok Cheong: Trial hearing

 On 18 September 2006, Lee Chez Kee stood trial at the High Court for murdering the professor Lee Kok Cheong back in 1993.
-Lee was represented by Wendell Wong and Rupert Seah, while the prosecution consisted of Lee Cheow Han and Tan Wee Soon.
-High Court judge Tay Yong Kwang was appointed as the trial judge of Lee's case.
+Chez Kee was represented by Wendell Wong and Rupert Seah, while the prosecution consisted of Lee Cheow Han and Tan Wee Soon.
+High Court judge Tay Yong Kwang was appointed as the trial judge of Chez Kee's case.
 By that time, Too Yin Sheong was already executed for his part in the murder, while Ng Chek Siong, who had returned to Malaysia after his release, could not be located despite a court summons being served at the house of Ng's father; Ng never returned home for six months at the time of the summons.
-As a result, Ng was not brought in as a witness in Lee's trial.
-In light of these circumstances, the prosecution sought to have Too's statements admitted as evidence against Lee, while Lee's defence counsel objected to admitting Too's confession on the basis that his reliability as a witness, as a result of his execution, cannot be scrutinized and it would prejudice Lee in determining whether he was guilty or not.
+As a result, Ng was not brought in as a witness in Chez Kee's trial.
+In light of these circumstances, the prosecution sought to have Too's statements admitted as evidence against Chez Kee, while the defence counsel objected to admitting Too's confession on the basis that his reliability as a witness, as a result of his execution, cannot be scrutinized and it would prejudice Chez Kee in determining whether he was guilty or not.

-Lee maintained during his trial that he never killed the victim.
-Although Lee did not deny that he had stabbed the professor and tied him up, Lee stated he never killed the professor like what Too claimed in his 1998 trial.
-Lee's version of events was that he went into the house, restrained Lee Kok Cheong before he left Too and the victim inside the master bedroom, ransacking the house for valuables.
-According to Lee, the professor was still alive when he left the room and a few minutes later, after Too joined him, Lee and Too left the house, and he stated the professor was still alive when the duo departed the house with the things they stole, although Lee admitted he saw Too covering Lee Kok Cheong's face with a pillow.
-He blamed Too for being the person who killed Lee Kok Cheong, and he only wanted to commit robbery.
+Chez Kee maintained during his trial that he never killed the victim.
+Although Chez Kee did not deny that he had stabbed the professor and tied him up, Chez Kee stated he never killed the professor like what Too claimed in his 1998 trial.
+Chez Kee's version of events was that he went into the house, restrained Lee Kok Cheong before he left Too and the victim inside the master bedroom, ransacking the house for valuables.
+According to Chez Kee, the professor was still alive when he left the room and a few minutes later, after Too joined him, Chez Kee and Too left the house, and he stated the professor was still alive when the duo departed the house with the things they stole, although Chez Kee admitted he saw Too covering Lee's face with a pillow.
+He blamed Too for being the person who killed Lee, and he only wanted to commit robbery.